 - Succeeding after, go to the File menu and select the “Save as” option.

 - Under the File Name section, type host and hit the Save button to confirm the changes.

 - Go ahead to the Search again there forth copy and paste the following address-

 - Once found, right-click on the host.old file (if available) and choose Delete on the context menu.

 Since Minecraft is a Java-based application, an outdated version may generate such trouble while launching the game.
 Updating this application might improve the working performance and thus fix the Minecraft login failed error.

-Click here to download the Minecraft game.
+You can use this link to download the Minecraft game.